CloudWithChris/cloudwithchris.com/content/about.md

 Photo Credit - Godspell and Annie Photos credit to Mike Gribble.
 Jesus Christ Superstar photo credit to Richard Brown.

 Chris is  trying his hand at a new skill, improv!
-He has recently attended an intensive workshop with The Showstoppers, and is continuing to refine his skills with What's the game Improv!
-His vision is to merge the two areas together, and form a Musical Improv group in Reading, called [Theatreers](https://www.theatreers.com) - though this is a work in progress!
+He recently attended an intensive workshop with The Showstoppers, and is continuing to refine his skills with What's the game Improv!
+His vision is to merge the two areas together, and take part in more Musical Improv - though this is a slow work in progress, with thanks to COVID-19!